 Krauss Ruth was a voracious reader and a prolific artist as a child.
 By the time she reached the eighth grade, she quit school to pursue studying the violin and art.
 She graduated in a B.A. degree from the Parsons School of Fine and Applied Art in New York City and had a keen interest in anthropology.
 This led her to understand that children quickly absorbed values, especially cultural.

-Any values that one sought a child should grow up with must be done early she learnt.
+She learned that any values that one hoped a child should grow up with must be taught early.
 Her books aimed at teaching children progressive ideas, as well as the dangers of fascism.
 With this intent in mind, she went to meet Ursula Nordstrom, the editor at Harper and Brothers.

 In the book ‘Crockett Johnson and Ruth Krauss: How An Unlikely Couple Found Love, Dodged The FBI And Transformed Children’s Literature‘ an account of this is given.